Emmanuel Agbadou

-Badobre Emmanuel Elysee Djedje Agbadou (born 17 June 1997) is an Ivorian professional footballer who plays as a centre-back for Premier League club Wolverhampton Wanderers and the Ivory Coast national team.
+Badobre Emmanuel Elysee Djedje Agbadou (born 17 June 1997) is an Ivorian professional footballer who plays as a centre-back for Süper Lig club Beşiktaş and the Ivory Coast national team.

 Club career

 Monastir

 In July 2019, Agbadou signed for US Monastir.
 On 25 September 2019, he played his first match against Stade Tunisien in a 1–0 win.

 Eupen

 On 1 September 2020, Agbadou join Belgian club Eupen.
 He played his first professional match on 30 October 2020, in a championship match against the Genk, which ended with a 4–0 defeat for his team.